 Although Pine Lines isn’t open to the general public as it’s situated on a piece of private land, this 50-acre monster does host multiple tournaments over the winter months.
 Established in 2015 by Keenan Vellios & David Bandy, the holes weave their way in and out of a pine tree plantation.
-As if there was any doubt, we’ll confirm it for you – this course is very heavily wooded, and with turf tee pads and RPM baskets, it demands the highest level of play.
+As if there was any doubt, we’ll confirm it for you – this course is very heavily wooded, and with turf tee pads and disc golf baskets designed by RPM baskets and RAD , it demands the highest level of play.

 Pine Lines measures in right around 2007 meters and is typically set as a par 64, but has recently been extended to 22 holes for the 2019 Perth Open.
 It’s made up of a very nice mix of holes, with nearly half of them offering a birdie opportunity if you can muster the right line and others letting you air out your arm, within reason of course.
 Some areas are a bit more wide open but don’t count on max distance as your main strategy here; instead, get ready to use every shot you have in the bag.

 Not only is Pine Lines exquisite in its own right, but the town of Gidgegannup itself is a place worth visiting.
 A very small area with under 3,000 residents, it boasts a Wildflower Scenic Drive and regular shows by the Gidgegannup Agricultural Society.
 For those who love nature and want to experience more than just what Pine Lines has to offer, a stroll through the town will scratch your itch to be one with Mother Earth.